 My husband assured me even he would have noticed such a stain, but I’m not so sure.
 Still not knowing what it was I went to change my shirt and realized what had happened.

 Last week I went through my clothes and put away items that were now too big for me to wear (go me!
 I’m losing weight besides my constant efforts to the contrary).
-I also was able to take out some clothing from another bin which I had not been able to wear in six years.
+I also was able to take out some clothing from another bin which I had not been able to wear in a long time.
 Two of those items, my red and white plaid shirt and a smaller sized white bra, I wore Saturday.
 The latter of the two was made at Victoria’s Secret and sold as part of the “Very Sexy” bras with subtle gel padding for a more natural shape.
-I had purchased this bra, as I sit here and think about it, probably eight or nine years ago.
+I had purchased this bra, as I sit here and think about it, probably three or four years ago.

 On the left side of the bra one of the gel inserts (which is not removable and sewn into the bra) had ruptured and leaked out the bottom and all over my shirt, skin, and was even evident in an oily stain on my SUV’s center console where I had leaned around to turn on the kid’s DVD player.